andrearsenio/andrearsenio/README.md

-# Welcome to my personal webpage!

-Yo, yo, yo, Sam the Kid
-Daqui fala o Snake OG
-A representar o Linhó
-onde a cana é pesada
-e a enfermaria está aberta 24 horas por dia

-# Welcome to my personal webpage!
+# Welcome to my Github!

-Who am I?
+# Who am I?

-I am a researcher and I really like data, beautiful plots and mathematical models.
-I lived and worked 9+ years in the Netherlands and 4 years in Mozambique.
-I am currently based in Lisboa and here you will find all about my work in water & sanitation.
+My name is André, I was born and raised in Portugal, I lived and worked 9+ years in the Netherlands and 4 years in Mozambique.
+I am currently based in Lisboa.
+I have a dog.

-Keywords
+# What do I do?

+I am an engineer and a researcher who really likes data - does not have to be Big -, beautiful plots and mathematical models - does not have to be AI.

+and here you will find all about my work in water & sanitation.

+# What can you find on this webpage?

+Not much, I must say.
+Most of my repositories are private but if you're interested in any of my work, please send me an email: info at andrearsenio dot com

+# Keywords:
-Mathematical modelling, data uncertainty, monte carlo simulation, R language, systems thinking, stakeholder involvement, integrated water resources managament, asset management, lifetime prediction, urban, peri-urbanm water, sanitation.
+Mathematical modelling, data uncertainty, monte carlo simulation, R language, systems thinking, stakeholder involvement, integrated water resources managament, strategic asset management, lifetime prediction, urban, peri-urbanm water, sanitation.